ZmGAm/Portfolio/README.md

 This project was built using these technologies.

+Core technologies
 - React.js
 - Node.js
 - Express.js
+- VsCode

+UI and Stylling
+- Bootstrap
 - CSS3
-- VsCode
-- Boot strap
+- React Icons

+Animation and Graphics
-- Lottie react
+- Lottie
+- React TSParticles
+- three.js
+- Typewriter  Effect
+- Sketchfab Viewer API

+APIs
+- Botpress Webchat
+- React PDF
+- React Github Calender

 <!-- - Vercel -->

 ## Features

+**🤖📘 AI Powered smart assistant for FAQs .which train on personal data like resume**

 **📖 Multi-Page Layout**

 **🎨 Styled with React-Bootstrap and Css with easy to customize colors**

-**🎬 Lottie  for animation like laptop and  programming avatar**
+**🎬 Lottie  for animated componnets or modules like laptop and  programming avatar**

 **📱 Fully Responsive**